Optimal design of lottery with cumulative prospect theory: Conclusion and discussion

 \section{Conclusion and discussion}

-In this study, we provided a linear-time algorithm to compute the optimal lottery in the CPT framework.
-For the algorithm construction, we formulated the lottery optimization as a three-level optimization problem and characterized its optimal solution by analyzing the subproblems.
+In this study, we have proposed a linear-time algorithm to compute the optimal lottery in the CPT framework.
+To construct the algorithm, we formulated the lottery optimization as a three-level optimization problem and characterized its optimal solution by analyzing the subproblems.
 This study is the first to employ CPT for lottery design problems without model simplification.
 We also examined an additional constraint on the ticket price.
-Under this constraint, we provided a quadratic time (solving $1$-dimensional optimization problem) algorithm for the general case and a linear time algorithm for a specific case.
+Under this constraint, we provided an algorithm for the general case that solves a $1$-dimensional optimization problem a quadratic number of times.
+In addition, we proposed a linear-time algorithm for a specific case.
+We believe that our analysis sheds light on various CPT applications, not limited to lottery designs.